 This depends on your personal preference.
 If you’re pursuing a strict carnivore diet, fans recommend slowly eliminating coffee from your routine over the course of a month.
 Some find the major adjustments to your diet can alter the effects of caffeine on your body.
 The same goes for soda and alcohol––to feel the full effects of an elimination diet, skip imbibing for the time being.
 Consider keeping track of the effects of different beverages while overhauling your diet or moving to a more animal-focused lifestyle to find the right balance for your body.Is collagen OK on a carnivore diet?

-Eating nose-to-tail, as our ancestors did, means you’re naturally getting lots of collagen in your diet via skin, connective tissue, and boiling bones into broth.
-If you’re eating all parts of the animal, you probably don’t need to supplement collagen.
-Consider adding it if your diet is mostly comprised of muscle meats.
+Yes!
+While eating nose-to-tail as our ancestors did means you’re naturally getting lots of collagen in your diet via skin, connective tissue, and boiling bones into broth, you can supplement with collagen.
+Definitely consider adding it if your diet is mostly comprised of muscle meats.